The minimal resolution property for points on general curves: Introduction

 3pt

 We now focus on the case when $X=C$ is a smooth curve embedded by a (not necessarily complete) linear series $\ell=(L, V)\in G^r_d(C)$.
-Basic Brill-Noether theory ensures that when $\rho(g,r,d)=g-(r+1)(g-d+r)\geq 0$ the stack $\mathcal{G}^r_d$ parametrizing such pairs $(C,\ell)$ has a unique component dominating the moduli space $\cM_g$.
+Basic Brill--Noether theory ensures that when $\rho(g,r,d)=g-(r+1)(g-d+r)\geq 0$ the stack $\mathcal{G}^r_d$ parametrizing such pairs $(C,\ell)$ has a unique component dominating the moduli space $\cM_g$.
 A pair $[C,\ell]$ corresponding to a (general) point of this component is referred to as a \emph{(general) Brill--Noether (BN)} curve.
-It was pointed out in \cite{FMP} via vector bundle techniques that MRC fails for every curve $C\subseteq \PP^r$ when $d$ is large with respect to $g$.
+It was pointed out in \cite{FMP} via vector bundle techniques that property (\ref{eq:mrp}) fails for every curve $C\subseteq \PP^r$ for certain values of $i$ when $d$ is large with respect to $g$.
 Common to these counterexamples is that they occur in the range $d<2r$ (see also \eqref{eq:bound_mrc} for further explanations).
-Confirming the expectation, already formulated in \cite{AFO}, that MRC holds outside this range is the main result of this paper.
+Confirming the expectation, already formulated in \cite{AFO}, that MRP holds outside this range is the main result of this paper.

 \begin{thm} Let $C\subseteq \PP^r$ be a general Brill--Noether curve of genus $g \geq 1$ and degree $d\geq 2r$.
-Then the Minimal Resolution Conjecture holds for $C$. \end{thm}
+Then the Minimal Resolution property holds for $C$. \end{thm}

 To spell out the statement of Theorem \ref{thm:main}, if $C\subseteq \PP^r$ is a general Brill--Noether curve of degree $d\geq 2r$ and $\Gamma\subseteq C$ is a general set of $\gamma\geq d\cdot\mbox{reg}(C)+1-g$ points, setting